 Robotic surgery is never an option for everyone.
 You may consult with your doctor regarding the benefits and risks of a robotic surgery and compare it with the other traditional techniques, such as other types of a minimally invasive surgery or a conventional open surgery.

 In the United States, the extent of robotic surgery used varies widely.
 The choice of using a robotic surgery usually depends on a variety of factors.
-These may include factors such as training of the physician, availability of the equipment or other cultural factors, such as what surgeons in that area prefer and what people are most comfortable with.
+These may include factors such as training of the physician, the availability of the equipment or other cultural factors, such as what surgeons in that area prefer and what people are most comfortable with.
 Studies have shown that some institutions follow a culture that prefers traditional open surgery, while others may prefer a minimally invasive surgery.